-However, when it is necessary to request an early dismissal, please send a note to the teacher.
-This note should indicate the name of the person (other than the regular caregiver) who will be coming for the student.
+However, when it is necessary to request an early dismissal, please send a note to the teacher and CC the office staff.
+This note should indicate the name of the person (other than the regular caregiver) who will be coming to pick up your child.